|

 --root=PATH

-With cat-config, verify, condition and security when used
+With cat-config, verify, condition, unit-gdb, and security

-root path PATH.
+specified root path PATH.

 Added in version 239.